Cratecode/intro/sections/2_intro_to_p5/0_what_is_p5/user/README.md

 p5.js is also capable of making little games, which we might get a small look at in this section, but if you're interested, the next p5.js sections will definitely use it.

 You probably noticed that the console disappeared.
 Don't worry, it's now a little p5.js window.
-Try pressing the Run button to see what it does, and take a little peek at sketch.js while you're at it.
+Try seeing what it does, and take a little peek at sketch.js while you're at it.